 If you’ve ever looked at one of those “learn how to code” websites (and let’s be real, you have), you were probably overwhelmed by the sheer volume of languages and lessons that they offer.

-Web development is constantly changing and full-time developers invest a lot of time staying current in their technical skills.
+Web development is constantly changing and full-time developers invest a lot of time in keeping their current.
 Where to even start?

-To identify the project manager technical skills that will help you most, ask yourself these questions:
+To identify the that will help you most, ask yourself these questions:

 - Where do you struggle in communicating with your developers?